 Post:Ballet’s newest evening-length co-production with The Living Earth Show

-A concert dance, contemporary classical music, technologically-driven visual design, culinary art, and fashion performance experience featuring choreographer Vanessa Thiessen, director Robert Dekkers, and acclaimed Bay Area composer Samuel Adams, EPiC uses the story of Orpheus and Eurydice from classical mythology as a jumping point for an introspective exploration of the modern day human condition.
+A concert dance, contemporary classical music, technologically-driven visual design, culinary art, and fashion performance experience featuring choreographer Vanessa Thiessen, director Robert Dekkers, and acclaimed composer Samuel Adams, Lyra uses the story of Orpheus and Eurydice from classical mythology as a jumping point for an introspective exploration of the modern day human condition.

-Together with The Living Earth Show, Post: and the collaborating artists are creating an immersive program that will premiere in summer 2020.
-The creative material for EPiC will be built throughout 2019- catch work-in-progress showings at our Post:Workshop Sharing (August 2, 2019 @ Dance Mission Theater), Sneak Peek (Summer 2019), and P:B Jam (Fall 2019).
+Together with The Living Earth Show, Post: and the collaborating artists are creating an immersive program that will premiere in July 2020 at The Midway.
+The creative material for Lyra will be built throughout 2019- catch work-in-progress showings at our Post:Workshop Sharing (August 2, 2019 @ Dance Mission Theater), Sneak Peek (July 17, 2019 @ BAMPFA), and P:B Jam (September 26, 2019 @ SOMArts Cultural Center).

-Click below to watch excerpts from Post:Ballet’s 2016 co-production with The Living Earth Show, Do Be, and stay tuned for more updates and events leading up to our EPiC premiere.
+Click below to watch excerpts from Post:Ballet’s 2016 co-production with The Living Earth Show, Do Be, and stay tuned for more updates and events leading up to our premiere of Lyra.

 The Living Earth Show